dromzeh/hyv-fps-unlocker/README.md

 - Run the built executable in `./target/release/hyv-fps-unlocker.exe`.

 **You don't have to run the program as Administrator**, if you're having issues, you can try running it as Administrator.

-Alternatively, create an issue.
+## Known Issues

+### Registry Issues [Can't be fixed]

+- Modifying the registry values **will NOT work if you have the game open.**
+- The game **will overwrite the registry values if you change the FPS in-game.**
+- **Options menus for games may not work as intended** after modifying the registry values.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first.

 ## License

-Licensed under [MIT](https://mit.dromzeh.dev/) - see [LICENSE](LICENSE) for more information.
+hyv-fps-unlocker is licensed under [MIT](https://mit.dromzeh.dev/) - see [LICENSE](LICENSE) for more information.